sowoi/ghostcms2mastodon/README.md

 The Flask script is secured by UWSGI.
 As a bonus, GhostCMS tags are converted to Mastodon hashtags.

+# Prequistes
+- Mastodon access token
+- Custom integrations webhook in Ghost CMS
+- You need to adjust .secrets

 # Docker
 docker run -d -p 5000:5000/tcp -v $(pwd)/.secret:/.secret okxo/ghostcms2mastodon